-The government effectively enforced the law; however, the county's main union Unio Sindical d'Andorra (USDA) continued to denounce the lack of laws effectively protecting workers.
+While the government effectively enforced the law, the county's main union Unio Sindical d'Andorra (USDA) continued to denounce the lack of laws effectively protecting workers.

 The government and employers respected freedom of association.
-Neither collective bargaining nor strikes occurred during the year.
+On March 15, for the first time ever, the major labor unions of the public sector organized a protest against the reform of the public service with participation of more than 700 persons.
+Collective bargaining did not occur during the year.
 There were no official reports of or investigations into any antiunion discrimination.
 Workers continued to be reluctant to admit to union membership due to fear of retaliation by their employers and arbitrary dismissal.